NehaKD99/SQL-Data-Warehouse-Project/README.md

 ## 🌟 About Me

 Hi, I’m Neha Kudale!
-I work in IT and have a strong passion for Data Engineering.
+I working as Software support engineer and have a strong passion for Data Engineering.
 My goal is to share knowledge, simplify concepts, and make working with data more exciting and fun for everyone!